Distributed Systems

 Cloud Computing

-The Init Cloud Computing Lab (ICCLAB) is dedicated to the automated deployment, operation and usage of configurable, highly scalable and resilient IT resources on a pay-per-use basis.
-In addition to infrastructure virtualization, this includes platform services for automated application delivery, scalable back-end, and monitoring of services and applications.
+This research area is dedicated to automated deployment, operation and usage of configurable, highly scalable and resilient IT resources (compute/network/storage) on a on-demand and pay-per-use basis.

-The Service Prototyping Lab (SPLAB) addresses the implementation and validation of complex services in cloud or post-cloud environments.
+Research in this area addresses the implementation and validation of complex services in cloud or post-cloud environments.
 In addition to the migration of existing services to the cloud, the main focus is on modern application architectures (Cloud Native Applications, Microservices, Serverless), the provisioning of tools for optimal implementation, the experimental validation of concepts and their monetization (Cloud Accounting and Billing).

 Unfortunately, no list of projects can be displayed here at the moment.
 Until the list is available again, the project search on the ZHAW homepage can be used.